oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

 ## Task 4: Test the live feed

-To trigger the live table feed, all we need to do is upload a new csv file into the **feedlab** bucket that we created at the very beginning of the lab.
+To trigger the live table feed, we simply need to upload a new csv file into the **feedlab** bucket that we created at the very beginning of the lab.

 1. To do this, first download the following example file to your local machine: